MicrosoftDocs/fabric-docs/docs/data-science/read-write-power-bi.md

         """)
     ```

-1. You can also evaluate the same DAX query without the need to import the library by using a cell magic.
+1. You can evaluate the same DAX query without the need to import the library, by using the `%%dax` cell magic.
    The workspace parameter is optional and follows the same rules as the workspace parameter of the `evaluate_dax` function.
-   The cell magic also supports accessing python variables using `{variable_name}` syntax.
+   The cell magic also supports accessing Python variables using the `{variable_name}` syntax.

     ```dax
     %%dax "Customer Profitability Sample" -w "Your Workspace"